How to Make Money Blogging in 2024 (From a 7-Figure Blogger)

 How to Make Money Blogging.

-Before anything else, the first step is starting a blog by purchasing a web hosting account.
+Before anything else, the first step is starting a blog by purchasing web hosting.

 Here’s my favorite beginner setup at the lowest cost with the best features (based on my 10+ years of experience):